Read this guide on customer onboarding and get tips to prevent churn.

 First, you need to audit your current customer education strategy and the results it is producing.
 You can't improve something without knowing what is working and what isn't.

 As you go through the audit, look for any gaps in the education process.
 Some will be easy to spot, simply due to a lack of content around a particular topic.
 Identifying other gaps will be more challenging to find, requiring you to dig into the behavior of your users.

 Examine customer support logs for any trends.
 Are there questions or issues that come up again and again?
-Those may point you to areas where more education is needed.
+Those may point you to areas where more education or a product tour, is needed.
 Also, look for any areas in the customer journey that have a higher churn rate.
 This may be due to the need for more education about a specific topic or product feature.

 For example, if you sell email marketing software and notice that customers tend to churn when they create their first opt-in form, it indicates that either more education is needed about the process or that the process itself is too complicated.
 Either way, it's an opportunity to improve the user experience.

 One other thing to check as part of your audit is engagement rates for the existing content in your education process.
 Any content with especially low or high engagement rates should be given a second look.

 Low engagement content isn't accomplishing its purpose, and you need to determine whether the problem is with the content itself or how it's delivered.
 High engagement content obviously resonates with your customers and should be scrutinized to determine what makes it so effective.
 Then you can create more of that type of content.

 After identifying gaps in the customer education process, you need to gather the resources necessary to fill those gaps.
 You'll need to consider:

 The biggest cost you'll need to account for is time.
 Content can be created and delivered using a number of relatively inexpensive software and tools.
 But it takes time to create that content and you need to ensure that you get buy-in from all the relevant stakeholders before you begin the process.